Skip to content

 -h, --help Print usage information and exit.

-The --local flag is only used by the built-in test runner (scripts/invoke.codon).
-For custom programs, use the @local decorator for local execution or the mpc() function for distributed execution — see Execution modes below.
+The --local flag selects local execution in programs that use the @main decorator.
+It is also used by the built-in test runner (scripts/invoke.codon).
+For programs that hard-code their mode, use @local for local execution, @online for distributed execution, or mpc() for manual control — see Execution modes below.

 # @local program with all defaults